-When I was a child, I developed a strong affinity for the plants and animals to be found all around us, thanks to my parents.
+When I was a child growing up in the beautiful Cowichan Valley, I developed a strong affinity for the ecosystems that support plants and animals (and us), thanks to my parents.
 I went on nature walks hosted by (what is now) the Cowichan Valley Naturalists’ Society.
-My interest in nature continues today with day hikes into the local nature areas to be found all around the Greater Victoria region.
+My interest in nature and the environment continues today with day hikes into the local nature areas to be found all around the Greater Victoria region.

 A Park Profile: French Beach between Sooke & Jordan River on the west coast of Vancouver Island